CodecoolGlobal/test-the-riddles-2-general-arvamartin/README.md

-## User stories
+## User stories and their tests
-1. As a new user, I want to choose my own username and password during registration, so that I can personalize my login credentials.
+1. As a new user, I want to choose my own username and password during registration, so that I can personalize
+    - userCanRegisterAndLoginWithChosenCredentials
+    - userCanRegisterOnlyWithProperEmailAddress
+    - createQuizWithValidInputFields

 2. As a user, I want an option to stay logged in, so that I don’t have to enter my credentials every time.
+    - testRefreshThePageAndStayedLoggedIn
+    - testOpenNewTabAndStayedLoggedIn

 3. As a quiz master, I want to create quizzes so that I can invite others to play.
+    - userCanCreateQuizzes

-4. As a quiz master, I want to select one correct answer for each question so that it is clear if a player got
-it right or not.
+4. As a quiz master, I want to select one correct answer for each question so that it is clear if a player got it right or not.
+    - userCanChooseCorrectAnswer
+    - userCantCreateQuizWithoutChoosingAnAnswer

 5. As a quiz master, I want to add more answer options to each question so that I can create a versatile quiz.
+    - userCanChooseMultipleCorrectAnswers

-6. As a quiz master, I want to set the time players have to answer each question so that I can configure the
-difficulty of the questions.
+6. As a quiz master, I want to set the time players have to answer each question so that I can configure the difficulty of the questions.
+    - userCanSetTime
+    - userCannotSetNegativeTime
+    - onlyNumbersCanBeAcceptedAsTime

 7. As a quiz master, I want to make modifications to quizzes I had created so that I can make my quizzes better.
+    - userCanModifyTitleOfExistingQuizzes
+    - userCanModifyTitleOfExistingQuestions

 8. As a quiz master, I want to delete a quiz so that I can keep my dashboard clean.
+    - userCanDeleteQuizzes

 9. As a quiz master, I want to use my fellow quiz masters' quizzes so that I have more options to organize games.
 10. As a quiz master, I want to open a lobby for a quiz so that players can see what is about to be played and they can join in.
+    - userCanCreateGameLobby

 11. As a quiz master, I want to see the results when the game ends so that I can reward the winner.
 12. As a player, I want to play quizzes so that I can compete against others.
+    - testPlayingGame

 13. As a player, I want to see what games accept players so that I can choose which one to join.
+    - testPlayingGame

 ## Bug report
+The project currently has the following known issues:
 ![alt text](image-1.png)
+These issues are listed in the project's task board in the "TO DO" column and are awaiting resolution.

 ## Test Details
 ### StayLoggedInTest